petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 and sometimes even problems, are not fully understood, i.e., they are about making decisions and taking action under high uncertainty.
 Does that sound like scientific research to you?

+Even more fundamentally,
+these are about reducing complexity.
+Instead of putting things in many different boxes with intricate interfaces between them and a grand plan of orchestration, put a single box and define the desired outputs.
+At least strive to do this as much as possible.
+This is related to the concept of premature abstraction.

 Silos and large batch flows show up in the process of software development when following a so-called